FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models: Related Work

 \textbf{FLoRA}~\cite{wang2024florafederatedfinetuninglarge} introduces a stacking-based aggregation strategy to ensure mathematically correct updates and support heterogeneous client configurations.
-In FLoRA, clients transmit their local adapters, and the server constructs $A_{FLoRA} = \frac{n_1}{N} A_1 \oplus \frac{n_2}{N} A_2 \oplus \dots \frac{n_K}{N} \oplus A_K, \quad B_{FLoRA} = B_1 \oplus B_2 \oplus \dots \oplus B_K $ where $\oplus$ denotes vertical stacking for $A$ and horizontal stacking for $B$.
-The global update, $\Delta W = B_{FLoRA} A_{FLoRA}$, eliminates cross-term noise while naturally accommodating clients with different ranks.
-Although FLoRA ensures mathematical correctness and reduces communication overhead by transmitting only LoRA modules instead of full model updates, scalability challenge arises with transmitting stacked local LoRA modules back to all clients, where the global rank grows linearly as sum of local LoRA ranks, leading to \textit{higher communication overhead (download) and increased memory requirements} on resource-constrained clients.
+In FLoRA, clients transmit their local adapters, and the server concatenates these adapters across clients.
+The global update $\Delta W$ eliminates cross-term noise while naturally accommodating clients with different ranks.
+FLoRA ensures mathematical correctness and reduces communication overhead by transmitting only LoRA modules instead of full model updates. \textbf{Challenges:} However, it suffers with poor scalability from transmitting stacked local LoRA modules back to all clients, where the global rank grows linearly as sum of local LoRA ranks, leading to \textit{higher communication overhead (download) and increased memory requirements} on resource-constrained clients.
+Moreover, the FLoRA clients merge the downloaded adapters to the frozen model, deviating from other methods which perform standard PEFT by re-using the downloaded adapters for the next local updates.

-\textbf{FlexLoRA}~\cite{bai2024federated} addresses scalability issue in FLoRA by applying SVD to the global update matrix after aggregation.
-After computing $\Delta W = \sum_{k=1}^{K} \frac{n_k}{N} B_k A_k $ the server performs SVD: $\Delta W = U S V^T$.
-Each client then receives a customized truncated version of $(U, S, V)$ tailored to match their original local rank $r_k$, thereby restoring model capacity while reducing communication overhead compared to broadcasting stacked adapters in FLoRA.
-However, the communication cost still grows proportionally to clients ranks which run the risk of some clients missing out on key singular values important for model performance.
+\textbf{FlexLoRA}~\cite{bai2024federated} addresses the scalability issue associated with transmitting stacked adapters in FLoRA by constructing a set of customized global adapters to match the rank of each client.
+To achieve this, FlexLoRA reconstructs the global update $\Delta W$ from local model updates $\Delta W_k$ from all clients.
+It decomposes the $\Delta W$ into its corresponding singular value factors to partition and redistribute those as set of customized global adapters tailored for each client. \textbf{Challenges:} However, the communication cost still grows proportionally to clients ranks which run the risk of some clients missing out on key singular values thereby degrading the model performance.
 Moreover, FlexLoRA incurs \textit{significant server-side computational cost} due to the explicit construction and decomposition of the \textit{full update matrix} $\Delta W \in \mathbb{R}^{m \times n}$, which can be \textit{prohibitively large in memory} for LLMs.
-Furthermore, SVD was used for serving heterogeneous client ranks rather than any deeper analysis of the full-weight update.
+Furthermore, singular values were limited to enable partitioning of global update to serve heterogeneous client ranks and lacks in-depth analysis of the full-weight update for balancing performance and download communication efficiency.